Get in touch

 FAQs

-Dr. Legaspi Synergy Physical Therapy is out of network for all insurances.
-She uses Thrizer, a platform to process credit card payments as well as OON (out of network) billing.
+Holistic Movement Physical Therapy, Inc. is out of network for all insurances.
+We use Thrizer, a platform to process credit card payments as well as OON (out of network) billing.
 This saves you time from submitting claims yourself.
 Thrizer will do the work to process OON claims and reimburse you directly.
 You simply fill out an account profile from an email link we send you.
 You provide your insurance and credit card information and Thrizer and I do the rest.

 Keep in mind, reimbursement amounts and claim approvals are dependent on the specifics of your insurance provider.
 Thrizer simply takes the work of processing it for you.